By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This condition was originally identified in the veterans returning from war zones.
 It has since been identified in civilian populations who have been exposed to traumatic events and feared for their lives.

 As a result of this trauma, people begin to develop difficulties functioning.
-Some people will struggle with these problems for short period of time a month or so.
+Some people will struggle with these problems for a short period of time, a month or so.
 Other people will very quickly return to normal function.
 In some cases, as a result of these traumatic experiences, people will continue to have symptoms for years afterward.
 These continuing symptoms may be PTSD.

 Repeated traumatization becomes more difficult to heal from.
 There has been a good deal of research and writing about a condition that is sometimes called complex trauma.
 While it’s not an official diagnosis, is helpful for many people to think about it this way.
 Someone may be able to experience a trauma and recover from it.
 If that same person experiences the same trauma repeatedly, each time it becomes more difficult to recover.